By Dr. Bob McCauley

 Tomasetti said harmful mutations occur for “no particular reason other than randomness” as the body’s master cells, called stem cells, divide in various tissues.
 Yahoo News

 Cancer is random?
 There is no randomness to cancer growing inside a host body that has become acidified and rife with substances that do not perform any function, which we call toxins.
 Cancer thrives in an acidic environment lives on those things that do not belong in the body, which serve no function – toxins.
-All disease This demonstrates how little the medical establishment, including disease researchers, understands human health and where the source of disease stems from.
+This demonstrates how little the medical establishment, including disease researchers, understands human health and where the source of disease stems from.
 All disease comes from our diet, not from our genes, and certainly not from luck.

 Generally speaking, tissues that undergo more divisions – thus increasing the probability of random mutations – were more prone to tumors.
 Yahoo News